cybercdh/nsfckup/README.md

 ```
   -c int
         set the concurrency level (default 20)
-  -d string
-        specify a custom DNS resolver address
   -s    Be strict on CNAME, must include the target domain
   -v    Get more info on attempts
 ```

 ## Install

-You need to have the latest version (1.19+) of [Go installed](https://golang.org/doc/install) and configured (i.e. with $GOPATH/bin in your $PATH):

-`go get -u github.com/cybercdh/nsfckup`

-or

 `go install github.com/cybercdh/nsfckup@latest`

 ## Thanks